Fintech Startup Spain: Legal & Tax Setup Case Study | BMC

 Our Approach

-We proposed a private limited company (SL) with four shareholders at 25% each, combined with a four-year vesting mechanism with a one-year cliff for all founders — protecting the company and each shareholder if any of them exit in the early years.
-We drafted the shareholders’ agreement covering, in addition to vesting, pre-emption rights on transfers, drag-along and tag-along mechanisms, conditions for investor entry, and the decision-making process for matters requiring unanimous consent.
+For the corporate structure, we proposed a private limited company (SL) with four shareholders at 25% each, combined with a four-year vesting mechanism with a one-year cliff for all founders.
+This structure protected the company and each shareholder if any of them exited in the early years, while treating all four founders equitably at inception — an important signal for early investor conversations.
+We drafted the shareholders’ agreement covering, in addition to vesting: pre-emption rights on share transfers, drag-along and tag-along mechanisms for exit scenarios, conditions and process for investor entry, reserved matters requiring unanimous consent, and the approved equity pool for future employee option grants.

-We managed the notarial incorporation, commercial registry inscription, business bank account opening (coordinating directly with the bank to accelerate the process), and all tax registrations.
-In parallel, our regulatory team conducted a pre-assessment of the projected payment services to determine whether they would require a payment institution licence, an electronic money institution licence, or whether it was viable to operate under an agency agreement with an already-authorised entity.
+We managed the notarial incorporation using the express sociedad limitada procedure, the Commercial Registry inscription, the business bank account opening (coordinating directly with the bank to streamline the compliance process), and all fiscal registrations simultaneously.
+Our regulatory team conducted a pre-assessment of the projected payment services to map the applicable regulatory framework under PSD2.

 Results

 The company was incorporated and registered in the Commercial Registry in six business days.
 The bank account was operational on day ten.
-All four founders signed the shareholders’ agreement before incorporation, with full understanding of all mechanisms and no friction in the negotiation.
+All four founders signed the shareholders’ agreement before incorporation, having had full visibility into all the mechanisms and their practical implications — no clauses were signed without being understood.

-The regulatory pre-assessment report identified three options for the launch phase: operating as an agent of an already-authorised payment institution (fastest route, zero months to regulatory operability), applying for a limited payment institution licence (approximately eighteen months), or a full payment institution licence (twenty-four to thirty months).
-The founders were able to present this roadmap to their first prospective investors with complete clarity about the company’s regulatory strategy.
+The regulatory pre-assessment report identified three options for the launch phase: operating as an agent of an already-authorised payment institution (fastest route, approximately two to three months to regulatory operability, no own licence required), applying for a limited payment institution licence (approximately eighteen months from application), or a full payment institution licence (twenty-four to thirty months).
+The founders chose the agent route for the launch phase, allowing them to achieve market entry and generate initial revenue while the full licence application was assessed as a parallel track.

 Results